 But, in the course of only two or three generations, we have all but lost the means to farm without industrial technology.
 Should we stumble in our course – should the inputs from the grid, industrial chemistry, seed, fuel and machinery, transport, cold storage, processing and canning pause for longer than we can live from food on hand... if we collectively miss a planting season... what then?

-Every two farmers feeding each hundred of us would be hard pressed to feed themselves in such a case.
+The (approximately) two persons directly involved in the feeding of each hundred of us would be hard pressed to feed themselves in such a case (actual farmers are a small percentage of those persons).
 Hybrid seed is only worth a single crop.
 Plowing, planting and harvesting by hand (to name only three steps)?
 Water must flow by gravity or locally-powered pump.
 How to store the harvest?
 How to distribute it?
 To whom?
 Some jury rig is possible... modern understanding may ease the reinvention of some practices... but we'd be in deep doo doo.

 Could something bring the global economy to a halt?
 I and others argue (elsewhere) that yes, it could, and sooner or later, will.
 Like the human body, any complex adaptive system is mortal.
 Blunt trauma, infection and 'normal accidents' go with the territory.